Gretchen ArnoldCLINICAL ASSISTANT PROFESSOR

 BIOL 950 Scientific Communication

 Experimental design and analysis competency (select at least one course):

 ANFS 933 Design, Analysis, and Interpretation of Experiments

 3. Electives: Each student, in consultation with their graduate committee, will define one or more areas of informal specialization, and will take additional courses appropriate for their area(s) of specialization.

-- All students in the Agricultural Sciences Ph.D.
-Program are expected to present their research in ANFS departmental seminar at least three times (including the defense seminar).
+- All students in the Agricultural Sciences Graduate Programs are expected to present their research in ANFS departmental seminar at least twice (including the thesis defense seminar).
 Students are also encouraged to present at professional conferences and acquire teaching and/or mentoring experience.